KeshavChawla/Ontario-Secondary-School-Rankings/README.md

 The Fraser Institute's data relies of objective public metrics including factors the average level of achievement on the grade-9
 EQAO assessment in academic and applied mathematics<sup>[1](#myfootnote1)</sup>, percentages of Ontario Secondary School Literacy Tests (OSSLT) written by first time and previously eligible students which were successful and unsuccessful,<sup>[2](#myfootnote2)</sup> and differences between male and female students in attempts of the OSSLT as well as the grade 9 EQAO assessment.<sup>[3](#myfootnote3)</sup>

+Waterloo Engineering's Adjustment Factor is a list of "what school inflated its marks by how much, by comparing the final high school marks students were admitted with to the marks at the end of first year.
+For schools whose graduates were admitted often enough to reach conclusions, that information could be used to help make future admissions decisions."<sup>[4](#myfootnote4)</sup>

 Both datasets are computed equally to provide a more accurate valuation of each secondary school.